 Growing your own seedlings from seed offers you more flexibly and control over your garden.
 You can choose your favorite varieties, grow the number of plants you need, and work within the planting dates that suit your growing area.

 A key to any successful garden is planning.
-The first step is to decide what you want to grow and Make a Seed List and gather your seeds.
-Then it is helpful to Map Your Garden Beds so you have an idea on how many transplants you will need to grow.
-Developing a Seed-Starting Schedule ahead of time will provide a guideline so you know when to start your seeds.
-Once you are organized, here are ten steps to starting seedlings indoors:
+The first step is to decide what you want to grow and make a seed list.
+Then it is helpful to plot out your garden beds so you have an idea on how many transplants you will need to grow.
+Developing a seed-starting schedule ahead of time will provide a guideline so you know when to start your seeds.
+You can read more about each process at the links below:

 10 Steps to Starting Seedlings Indoors

 In order to grow healthy seedlings, you will need some supplemental lighting.
 Seedlings need at least 12-16 hours of light each day.
 I set my timer on my lights for 16 hours on, then 8 hours off.
 Keep the lights about 2-inches above the seedlings.
 Adjust as the plants grow.
 See How to Assemble a Grow Light Shelving System.

 These can be seed-starting flats, peat pots, toilet paper rolls, newspaper pot, or any recycled container with a few drainage holes poked into the bottom.
 You can omit growing containers all together by using a soil block maker to compress the soil into a cube.
 Whatever container you choose, wash them with warm soapy water and rinse well.
 Place them in leak proof trays or containers to prevent water from dripping.
 Read more about the benefits of using Soil Blocks for Growing Seedlings.

 Use new seed starting mix that’s made for growing seedlings.
 Using soil from your garden or re-use potting soil from your houseplants can introduce disease to your young and vulnerable seedlings.
 Starting with fresh, sterile, seed starting mix will help ensure healthy seedlings.

 Pre-moisten the seed starting mix before filling your containers.
 Use a clean bucket or bowl and mix a little warm water into the seed starting soil.
 You will want the soil mix slightly damp, but not soaking wet.
 Fill your containers with pre-moistened seed starting mix to within 1/2-inch of the top of the container.
 Press gently to remove any air pockets.

 Check the seed packet instructions to see how deep to sow your seeds.
 Poke holes into the soil in the center of your containers and sprinkle 2 or 3 seeds.
 Cover the seeds with soil, press down gently so the seed makes contact with the soil, and mist the soil surface with water.
 Label the containers with the seed variety and sowing date.
 Cover the containers with a humidity dome to keep in moisture.

 Alternatively, you could pre-sprout your seeds and actually SEE the seeds sprout before planting into your containers.
 See the Benefits of Pre-sprouting Seeds.